 A variety of scholarship opportunities are available for different areas of study, across the state.
 Learn more

 View our news, press releases, videos, announcements and publications about TAFE NSW.
 Learn more

-A TAFE Enterprise report, 'Hard versus Soft Skills: why successful Australian businesses need both' identifies which industries will experience skill shortages, and what the future requirements of the Australian workforce will be.
+A report by TAFE Enterprise, the commercial arm of TAFE NSW, identifies which industries will experience skill shortages, and what the future requirements of the Australian workforce will be.

-Hard skills are "Specific, quantifiable knowledge or abilities required for a job."
+Hard skills are: specific, quantifiable knowledge or abilities required for a job.

 They include communication, collaboration, customer service, ethics, creativity, complex problem solving, critical thinking, digital literacy, adaptability/'learn-ability', cognitive flexibility, emotional intelligence, initiative, judgement, decision-making, negotiation and persuasion, people management and conflict management.

 Soft skills are harder to measure and are also considered harder to teach.
 It has traditionally been thought that you either have soft skills or you don't.
-But that isn't the case.
+However, that simply isn't the case.
 It just requires an innovative approach to training, and in the business setting, TAFE NSW can empower you to learn these soft skills.